 Our institution issues Emergency Notifications in accordance with the emergency response and evacuation procedures outlined in our Emergency Operations Plan (EOP).
-Each institution within the USF System has an EOP.
-Each EOP is written in accordance with the framework outlined in USF System Policy 6-010: Emergency Management.
+Each institution within USF has an EOP.
+Each EOP is written in accordance with the framework outlined in USF Policy 6-010: Emergency Management.
 This policy is available on the Office of the General Counsel's website at https://usf.app.box.com/v/usfpolicy6-010